amuru0S/Consumer-Goods-Ad_Hoc-Insights/README.md

 # Consumer-Goods-Ad_Hoc-Insights
-This is a SQL challenge project provided by Codebasics team.
+This is an SQL challenge project provided by the Codebasics team.